stekhoven/missForest/README.md

 - storage of missForests (if this is feasible, it could be used for predictions)
 - housekeeping the code for efficiency
-- repairing the broken vignette (sorry for that)

 ### For later...